ThomasBurch/ELEXIS-Hackathon/README.md

 ### starting TAGEF-Net visualization:

-The TAGEF-Net application for visualization the network in the given dictionary is in directory `frontend/`.
+The TAGEF-Net application for visualization of the networks in the given dictionary is in directory `frontend/`.
 You can start it from this directory by using following commands:

 ```
   # go to the application directory